palacharlanarendra/medium-API-clone/README.md

 * Displaying the global feed and tags for the website visitor.
 * Website visitors can read all the articles posted by the authors.
 * Tags functionality, it will sort all the global feed articles.
-* Authorised users can only post new articles.
+* Authorized users can only post new articles.
-* Authorised user can only edit, delete his own articles.
+* Authorized user can only edit, delete his own articles.
 * Logged in user can edit his settings, can view his own profile.